Val is a life-long student of unexplored human potential and many challenges that self-honesty throws at us on that path.

 my dear sonny

-So, should we be surprised at all that on American dollar bill is a picture of God's Eye with words on the top: "In God We Trust". -- A place where God meets greed.
+So, should we be surprised at all that on American dollar bill is that picture of God's eye with words at the top: "In God We Trust".
+A shrine where a deity meets greed.

 Is There a Trace of Happiness in Big Money?

-According to my own philosophy, when money is in question, we should seek big money only after we have secured all those things that money cannot buy: Health, happiness, love, and peace of mind.
+According to my own philosophy, when money is in question, we should seek big money -- if that happens to be our ultimate goal -- only after we have secured all those things that money cannot buy: Health, happiness, love, and peace of mind.

 With some existing sophisticated instruments used in neuroscience we could measure the level of happiness of a rich man, and compare it to the one of a Tibetan monk, or a simple, poor, but a jolly dude of an undeveloped country, for a little surprise.